 3. As interest in and demand for electric cars grows, perhaps in tandem with the rise in autonomous vehicles, some scholars believe that an entire new electrical grid would be required in the U.S. to accommodate that need for additional electricity.
 (We report this even though our opinion is that capturing energy for the grid once cars are fully charged can really offset that problem.)
 Investments in the smart grid now can postpone the day when existing generation capacity is exceeded as we move to the perhaps cleaner and greener electrical powered fleet of private automobiles, shared cars, and driverless car fleets and delivery systems.

-We are preparing a series of articles on the impact of autonomous vehicles on community development topics, but for now, we merely note that self-driving cars seem to be arriving faster than many pundits had predicted.
+We notice that self-driving cars seem to be arriving faster than many pundits had predicted.
 The demise of a system reliant on one or more gasoline-powered vehicles per household could bring positive benefits for communities in terms of reclaiming space now required for public and private parking and for wide streets.
 These trends obviously can impact development approval standards and neighborhood revitalization techniques.
 Typical streets can be altered to provide more space for landscaping, so-called "green infrastructure" that filters water runoff before it enters our lakes and streams, and higher quality dedicated sidewalks and bicycle lanes.

 4. As we have described in our page on neighborhood solar, some neighborhoods, communities, and local governments have taken advantage of unused spaces or roofs to generate electricity that feeds back into the grid.
 Utilities should be more eager to promote such arrangements enthusiastically once it becomes even easier to accommodate the ups and downs of micro scale generation from unpredictable levels of solar and wind power.